7 June 2024 | Updated 13 January 20256 min read

 For more Ottoman history, take a trip to Çeşme Castle.
 The fortress was built in the 16th century to defend against invading Venetians and lies just 15 minutes north west of Alaçati by car.

-That’s if you’ve still got room after breakfast – aka, an endless buffet of fried eggs, cheeses, cucumber, olives, tomatoes, homemade jams and bread.
+That’s if you’ve still got room after breakfast – aka, a huge buffet of fried eggs, cheeses, cucumbers, olives, tomatoes, homemade jams and bread.

-Anyone with a sweet tooth will leave satisfied, too.
+Anyone with a sweet tooth will leave satisfied too.
 Imren Tatlicisi bakery has some of the best desserts going and you won’t go far without finding a shop that sells dondurma, Turkey’s deliciously sweet mastic ice cream that’s both creamy and chewy in one.
-The show that the vendors put on while serving this sticky treat is almost as good as its taste.
+The show that the vendors put on while serving this sticky treat is almost as good as the taste.

 If you’re visiting on a Saturday, don’t miss loading up on local fruit, veg, cheeses and conserves from the market stalls at Alaçati Bazaar.